 – Olga, from Russia – I said, not knowing why I actually added “from Russia”.
 Another year will pass and I would hate people asking me where I originate from.
 He laughed and extended his arm for a shake.

-– I’m Declan, from Ireland. – He said smiling and still laughing a bit.
+– I’m Dan, from Wales. – He said smiling and then laughed contagiously.

 I went red, and shook his hand, repeating his name again.
 It was awkward enough, but he didn’t seem to be fazed by it.
 And let me say, I really like guys, who are brave in their interactions with me.
 Most of the time anyway.